aws-samples/amazon-redshift-udfs/README.md

 > Pull requests will be tested using a Github workflow which leverages the above testing scripts.
 Please execute these script prior to submitting a pull request to ensure the request is approved quickly.
 When executed in the test enviornment the [RedshiftRole](#redshift-role) will be defined as follows.
 You can create a similar role in your local environment for testing.

+##Appendix

 ### Redshift Role
-These privileges ensure the UDF can invoke the Lambda Function as well as access the uploaded `*.whl` files located in s3.
+For Lambda UDFs, These privileges ensure UDFs can invoke the Lambda Function as well as access the uploaded `*.whl` files located in s3.
 ```json
 {
     "Version": "2012-10-17",